-Financial aid is disbursed at the beginning of each semester, 10 days prior to the first date of classes.
+Financial aid is disbursed at the beginning of each semester, a few days prior to the first day of class.
 Only students who have completed all requirements necessary to disburse funds can expect to receive an aid disbursement during the week that classes begin.
-Generally, the semester's full amount of aid is disbursed at one time.
-A refund is issued only for student's whose financial aid exceeds their bill.
+Generally, the semester’s full amount of aid is disbursed at one time.
+A refund is issued only for student’s whose financial aid exceeds their bill.

 Please note: Parent PLUS or Graduate PLUS loan applications that did not select the option to authorize loan proceeds to pay of all charges on the student account will not be disbursed until all charges other than tuition, room, and meal plan charges are paid.
 (More information)

 Federal regulations dictate when aid can be disbursed.
 All financial aid refunds are issued by the Student Account Services Office; you may check their website for more detailed information.